RosieTrainor/BookShelf/README.md

 ![Project Board](documentation/ProjectBoard1.png)
 ![End of Project](documentation/ProjectBoard2.png)

 I also added bugs to my Kanban Board as I found them.
-This helped workflow since I could then track these and not have to fix them immediately or worry about forgetting to do so.
+This allowed me to track and address them later without disrupting the workflow.
 I could instead come back when it was convenient, and not disrupt the flow of the project.

 In reflection, this workflow worked well to keep me organised and on track.
 In future, I plan to weight my user stories by ease of implementation as well as importance, as some were much more work than others.
 This would help me track my progress more accurately and allow me to more easily scope the tasks for each day.